-The following Utah organizations work together to advocate specialized recreation plans through the use of adaptive equipment, trained staff, and scholarships.
-Utah's adaptive recreation opportunities create lasting, life-enhancing experiences by connecting people, nature, volunteers, and the community.
+The following Utah organizations work together to advocate specialized recreation plans through the use of adaptive equipment, trained staff and scholarships.
+Utah's adaptive adventures and recreation opportunities create lasting, life-enhancing experiences by connecting people, nature, volunteers, teachers and the community.

 National Parks, State Parks and Public Lands